 LaTrisa Billings, LPN stands as an exemplar of dedication, experience, and passion in the healthcare sector.
 With over three decades of experience, LaTrisa brings a wealth of knowledge and expertise to her current role at Trinity Allied Healthcareer Academy.

 Susan Homewood, RN, is a highly seasoned healthcare professional with over two decades of hands-on experience as a Registered Nurse.
-Throughout her illustrious career, she has displayed a firm commitment to enhancing patient care and improving health outcomes, particularly in the fields of long-term care and rehabilitation.
-Susan's extensive background has seen her take on multifaceted roles, ranging from floor nurse to nurse manager, exemplifying her versatility and adaptability within the profession.
+Her background is notably diverse.
+Susan's roles range from floor nurse to nurse manager.